Velazquezjfp/infobase-ai/docs/apis/endpoints.md

 **Limitations:**

-- No OCR support (requires pre-extracted text)
+- No OCR support (requires pre-extracted text from documents)
-- No image analysis (text only)
+- No image analysis (text-based documents only)
-- English and German languages tested most
+- Primary language support: German and English (other languages may work but not tested)
-- Complex nested structures not supported
+- Complex nested form structures not supported (flat field lists only)
-- Maximum ~10,000 characters document length
+- Maximum ~10,000 characters document length for optimal performance
+- Date format conversion limited to common European formats
+- Fuzzy select matching requires options to be provided in form schema
+- Very low confidence fields (< 0.40) are typically omitted from results

 ---